 Terrazzo: Terrazzo is a slurry mixture consisting of marble stone chips, sand and cement which is polished smooth when cured.
 It may be used for floors and features in the bathroom.

 Timber: Timber may be used for benchtops, walling and cabinetry.
 It may be solid or veneer.

-Paint- Wall: The use of paint on walls should be according to manufacturer’s recommendations.
+Paint- Wall: The use of paint on walls should be according to the manufacturer’s recommendations.

-Vinyl: Some vinyl sheets, flooring and tiles are unsuitable for use in bathroom due to high level of moisture in the room.
+Vinyl: Some vinyl sheets, flooring and tiles are unsuitable for use in the bathroom due to the high level of moisture in the room.

 Type of material used are: